KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 2. Reduce `n_ctx`, but not too much, otherwise the response may be cut off.
 3. In a larger context enable KV cache quantization `"type_k": 8`, `"type_v": 8`
 4. Use MoE model with expert unloading (`n_cpu_moe` > 0).
 Some experts will be stored in RAM and processed by the CPU.
 This is a more efficient method than NGL.
+- n_cpu_moe = 20 (You need to choose the best number) → all available VRAM is full, but higher speed.
+- cpu_moe = true → lower speed, but minimal VRAM consumption.
-5. If nothing else is possible use NGL offload (`n_gpu_layers` > 0).
+6. If nothing else is possible use NGL offload (`n_gpu_layers` > 0).
 Some layers will be stored in RAM and processed by the CPU.
 - n_gpu_layers = -1 → try to put ALL layers on GPU (if VRAM allows)
-- n_gpu_layers = 24 → put 24 layers on GPU, rest on CPU.
-In some cases, this can speed things up by up to 2x.
+- n_gpu_layers = 22 (You need to choose the best number) → put 22 layers on GPU, rest on CPU.
 - n_gpu_layers = 0 → all layers on CPU (slower)

 Please note that in addition to the model weights, you also need to fit the mmproj projector into memory.